 Happily, the Left’s campaign to persuade Fox News Channel, a subsidiary of the Fox Entertainment Group, to drop Tucker Carlson’s show has stumbled.
 And there a few good reasons why.

 First, television advertisers typically lock themselves into contracts with the network, not with a particular program.
 Fox News Channel has the option to move ads from one show to another.
 Indeed, it has exercised this option already.
-A Fox spokesman has confirmed that sponsors who pulled their commercials from Carlson’s show have continued to advertise elsewhere on the network.
+A Fox spokesman that sponsors who pulled their commercials from Carlson’s show have continued to advertise elsewhere on the network.

 Second, and related, recalcitrant advertisers are a small part of the picture in this case.
 Laura Keiter, communications director for Media Matters for America, admitted to Washington Post blogger Erik Wemple that nearly 500 brand names have run at least one ad during 2018 on Tucker Carlson Tonight.
 Some advertisers, such as Farmers Insurance, even have announced they will not yank ads.